 To restore your power, reset the switch by turning it back 'on'.

-NOTE: Testing the safety switch will cut your power.
+Testing the safety switch will cut your power.
 So, remember to turn off any important appliances before you test and reset your clocks afterwards.

-How to use electrical appliances and fittings safely
+Using electrical appliances and fittings safely

 General electrical appliance safety tips

 Are you using your everyday appliances safely?
 Check off the general safety tips below and see how you rate.

 - Switch off the power before you plug in or unplug an appliance